 Motor Vehicle Accident FAQs

-Whenever a car crash occurs, it can have life changing consequences.
+Whenever a car crash occurs, it can have life-changing consequences.
 It can also have legal consequences.
-To help you better understand the legal implications of a car accident so you can protect your rights, the Boston car accident lawyers at the Law Offices of Jeffrey S. Glassman, LLC have prepared some motor vehicle accident FAQ.
+To help you better understand the legal implications of a car accident so you can protect your rights, the Boston car accident lawyers at Jeffrey Glassman Injury Lawyers have prepared some motor vehicle accident FAQ.
 These facts give you a good introduction to what you need to know after a Boston auto accident, but there is no substitute for proper legal advice.
 That's why we also offer free no-obligation consultations to car accident victims.
-Contact us today using our online form of via phone at (617) 367-2900 to learn how we can help.Massachusetts Car Crash FAQ
+Contact us today using our online form or via phone at (617) 777-7777 to learn how we can help.Massachusetts Car Crash FAQ

 - Who is responsible for paying the bills after a car accident?

 Massachusetts is referred to as a no fault auto accident state.
 This means that each driver is required to buy personal injury protection (PIP) coverage when they purchase auto insurance.
 Your own PIP coverage will pay for your medical costs and lost wages up to a limit of $8,000.
 You have PIP coverage and can receive these benefits regardless of who was at fault for the accident.

 If you are seeking additional damages for pain and suffering or if your medical bills exceed the amount covered by PIP, you will need to meet the tort threshold under Massachusetts law in order to make a claim against the person who was at fault for the auto accident.

 - What does the tort threshold mean?